scala/docs.scala-lang/_overviews/contribute/scala-standard-library-api-documentation.md

 * Any and all code examples provided should *be correct, compile and run* as expected (ensure this in the REPL or your IDE).
 * Spelling must be checked for all written language *and* code examples where possible.
 Most editors have some spell checking feature available.
-Obviously Scala code is likely to flag as mis-spelled sometimes, but any written language should be checked.
-If you can also use a grammar checker, even better.
+Scala code itself is permitted to not pass a spell-checker, however any written language should be checked.
+If you can also use a grammar checker, it will help.
 We *will* ask for spelling and grammar to be corrected before acceptance.
 * You **must** also run `sbt doc`, fix any problems and check the formatting and layout of your changes.
 Again, corrections will be required if formatting or